by Des and Jill Somerset

 We stored a good supply of tea chests, wooden crates etc together with old

-newspapers (newspapers were a rare commodity) for household moves to
+newspapers (newspapers were a rare but valuable commodity) for household moves to

 any new station - often at short notice.
-The ability to pack one’s china plates, cups and
+The ability to protect one’s china plates, cups and